Page Titles in Rails Apps

-Giving meaningful page titles to distinguish different views is a nice touch you can easily add to your Rails application.
+Giving meaningful titles to the views of your Rails Application is a nice touch you can easily add to your Rails application.

-I much simpler and faster way exploits the fact Rails has a method to get the name of the active controller and that the active controller gives a good indication of the current view.
+A simpler and faster approach exploits the fact Rails has a method to get the name of the active controller and that the active controller gives a good indicator of what the current view does.

 application_helper.rb something like:

 def page_title controller_name.capitalize + " | GasApp" end

 This will give a pretty good hint on the current the current view.